OscarJHernandez/ai_hackathon_2017_fake_news_classifier/README.md

 # ai_hackathon_2017_fake_news_classifier
 This repository contains the data files and  including the weights of the pre-trained models that were used to create a model that could detect fake news

+Note: Make sure that the following training parameters always match between the training program and the main program dictionary_size = 3000 data_set_size = 23723 # Take a subset of the data, max size = 23,723 split_frac = 0.8 # The parameter that sets the train/test set size

+Note 2: Use python 2

 The steps of the model are as follows: